binipringle/contracts/_texts/0-outline.md

 ---

-There are three theories for measuring money damages.
-These are expectation, reliance and restitution.
-The choice of which measure of damages is within the court’s discretion, but there are guidelines. *always remember that the court has discretion with damages* it's in the court's discretion but there are guidelines and they're pretty useful.
-The starting point is courts always want to award damages whenever they can, because that's supposed to mirror exactly what happened if the contract had not been breached.
-Expectation damages and reliance damages are forward looking because they are trying to put the parties in the position they would have been in had the contract not been breached.
-Expectation is the goal and usually awarded.
-However, a court is likely to award reliance damages when ...
-A court is likely to award restitution damages when ...

----

-Another kind of damages are non-pecuniary damages (Pain and suffering).
-These are generally not recoverable because they are hard to measure.

-- If theres a contract you're going expectations damages
-- If too speculative, reliance
-- If there's no contract or if the contract is unenforceable, restitution damages

 In Sullivan, one of the things she's asking for is non-pecuniary damages for pain and suffering.
 These are generally not recoverable (hard to measure) unless the contract involves non-pecuniary values. if k involves subject matter that is expected to be emotional. you have to look at k and ask if its foreseeable that k will lead to emotional harm. the typical sale of goods does not involve non-pecuniary damages.
 Are non-pecuniary damages recoverable in Sullivan? yes.
 Sullivan involves surgery and physical appearance and these are the kinds of things that involve physical pain and emotional pain and suffering.
 You have to make the case based on the facts that the case involves emotional values

 **Where does emotional pain appear in the formula? costs incurred. in sullivan case unanticipated and anticipated -**